 - Mounting tool: Framing work requires you to place the laser level at a certain height.
 You can go with either a tripod or magnetic brackets.
 Most people use “Magnetic brackets” as these are built-in in many laser levels.
 You can use this tool to attach the laser level to a metal surface.

 Follow these steps for framing correctly.
 Here we go!

 Step 1: Place the Laser Level:

-First of all, place the tripod (if you have) at the smooth surface or attach the magnetic pivoting base to any metallic object on the job site.
-Attach the laser level to it.
+First of all, place the tripod (if you have it) at the smooth surface or attach the magnetic pivoting base to any metallic object on the job site.
+Then, attach the laser level to it.
 Make sure that the laser level is in the correct position.

 Step 2: Level the Device:

 Now you have to level the laser level.
 If your equipment possesses the self-leveling feature, then use it for automat leveling within a few seconds.
 You can also use the manual leveling method.